Psychology for athletes

 Sport is a well established treatment for a variety of mental health issues.
 These include stress management, being able to build positive relationships with others and to be more positive, to name but a few.

 The Faculty of Sport and Exercise Medicine have clearly outlined how Sport and Physical Activity play a role in helping people to experience mental well being and how sport and physical activity can also play a role in managing mental illness.

 You are not alone!
 Stigma associated with seeking help is something a lot of people struggle with. there is even evidence to show this is the case!
 Another way to look at it is as a way of improving your life and mental well being rather than ‘fixing’ something that is wrong.
 See below some of the ways a sports and performance psychologist can help.

-A sports psychologist will assist athletes to improve their sports performance by using a combination of different techniques.
+A sports psychologist will assist athletes to improve their mental well being and their sports performance by using a combination of different techniques.
 They also work with team managers and coaches on a variety of issues.